Dennis Edwards (American football)

-Dennis Ray Edwards (born October 6, 1959) is a former American college and professional football player who was a defensive end in the National Football League (NFL) during the 1980s.
-He was drafted in the 9th round (245th pick overall) by the Buffalo Bills in the 1982 NFL Draft, and played for the Los Angeles Rams.
+Dennis Ray Edwards (born October 6, 1959) is an American former professional football player who was a defensive end in the National Football League (NFL) during the 1980s.
+He played college football for the USC Trojans.
+He was selected by the Buffalo Bills in the ninth round of the 1982 NFL draft and played for the Los Angeles Rams.

 Biography

 Edwards was born in Stockton, California and graduated from Edison High School.
 He played college football at the University of Southern California, where he lettered in football from 1978 to 1981.

-Edwards was drafted in the 9th round (245th pick overall) by the Buffalo Bills in the 1982 NFL Draft.
+Edwards was selected in the ninth round (245th pick overall) by the Buffalo Bills in the 1982 NFL draft.
 He played three regular season games in 1987 for the Los Angeles Rams.